QuTech-Delft/qne-adk/README.md

 <details closed>
 <summary><b>qne application fetch</b></summary>
 Fetching an existing remote application will copy the application files to the current directory.
-The highest version of the application files are copied which may not be the current public version.
+The highest version of the application files are copied which may not be the current public version but a draft version.
-Fetching remote applications is limited to applications for which the user is the author.
-For example to develop or publish a new version when the files were deleted locally.
+Fetching applications is limited to the applications for which the user is the author.
 For fetching a remote application the user must be logged in.
 <br></br>